Natural disasters can happen very fast. This can make it dangerous to stay in your home and you may need to leave quickly (evacuate).

-Having a plan means everyone in your household knows what to do in an emergency.
+Having a plan means everyone in your household knows what to do if the weather turns bad.
 When you are making a plan, you might want to include your neighbours or friends.
 People you know who are elderly or have special needs may need your help.

 If you need help making an emergency plan, ask a friend or neighbour to help.